Home CARNIVORE PLAN 16-Week Carnivore Diet Plan – Week 1: Preparation

 5. Stock Up on Meat and Organ Meats

-Next week when you officially begin the carnivore diet, you will be starting out with just ruminant meat and liver so find a good supplier and buy enough to last you a few days or a week.
+Next week when you officially begin the carnivore diet, you will be starting out with just ruminant meat and liver so find a good supplier and buy enough to last you a few days to a week.

-In addition, get about 400 grams of beef liver, lamb liver or other ruminant liver which will last you one week.
+In addition, get about 400 grams of beef liver, lamb liver or other ruminant liver which will last you approximately one week.

 If you have never cooked before, no problem, cooking on the carnivore diet is super simple and probably the last thing you have to worry about.